dougeby/IntuneDocs/intune/mtd-connector-enable.md

 You can decide which MTD toggle options you need to enable according to your organization's requirements.
 Here's more details:

 - **Connect Android 4.1+ devices to [MTD partner name] for Work MTD**: When you enable this option, you can have Android 4.1+ devices reporting security risk back to Intune.
-	- **Mark as non-compliant if no data is received**: If Intune doesn't receive data about a device on this platform from the MTD partner, consider the device non-compliant.
+	- **Mark as noncompliant if no data is received**: If Intune doesn't receive data about a device on this platform from the MTD partner, consider the device noncompliant.
 <br></br>
 - **Connect iOS 8.0+ devices to [MTD partner name] for Work MTD**: When you enable this option, you can have Android 4.1+ devices reporting security risk back to Intune.
-	- **Mark as non-compliant if no data is received**: If Intune doesn't receive data about a device on this platform from the MTD partner, consider the device non-compliant.
+	- **Mark as noncompliant if no data is received**: If Intune doesn't receive data about a device on this platform from the MTD partner, consider the device noncompliant.
 <br></br>
 - **Block unsupported OS versions**: Block if the device is running an operating system less than the minimum supported version.